-- (i) review the complaint and any relevant documents available at the court or provided by the complainant; - (ii) interview witnesses, including the complainant and the attorney subject to the proceeding; - (iii) provide to the standing panel, at the panel's request, a report detailing the investigatory counsel's findings; and - (iv) take any additional steps that are reasonably necessary to effectuate the investigation. - (C) Outside Counsel.
-In addition to, or as an alternative to, the procedure described in subparagraphs (A) and (B), in the event the court staff attorney or other appropriate court personnel is recused, at any stage of a proceeding the standing panel may appoint outside counsel to investigate and/or prosecute allegations of misconduct under this rule. - (4) Issuing and Serving a Show Cause Order.
-To initiate a disciplinary proceeding, the standing panel must: - (A) issue a show cause order describing the attorney's alleged misconduct and directing the attorney to show cause why a specific discipline should not be imposed or why a discipline to be determined at a later date should not be imposed; and - (B) serve the order on the attorney in accordance with RCFC 83.2(m). - (5) Presumed Discipline.
+- (B) Upon receiving information from a judge or special master of the court pursuant to RCFC 83.2(g)(2), the standing panel will initiate an investigation. - (4) Notifying the Attorney.
+When the standing panel determines an investigation is warranted pursuant to RCFC 83.2(g)(3), the clerk must provide written notice of the complaint. - (5) Appointing Investigatory Counsel. - (A) In General.
+The standing panel may appoint the court's staff attorney or other appropriate court personnel to investigate allegations of misconduct. - (B) Role of Investigatory Counsel.
+In conducting a disciplinary investigation, the investigatory counsel may: - (i) review the complaint and any relevant documents available at the court or provided by the complainant; - (ii) interview witnesses, including the complainant and the attorney subject to the proceeding; - (iii) provide to the standing panel, at the panel's request, a report detailing the investigatory counsel's findings; and - (iv) take any additional steps that are reasonably necessary to effectuate the investigation. - (C) Outside Counsel.
+In addition to, or as an alternative to, the procedure described in subparagraphs (A) and (B), at any stage of a proceeding the standing panel may, in its discretion, appoint outside counsel to investigate and/or prosecute allegations of misconduct under this rule.

+- (6) Issuing and Serving a Show Cause Order.
+To initiate a disciplinary proceeding, the standing panel must: - (A) issue a show cause order describing the attorney's alleged misconduct and directing the attorney to show cause why a specific discipline should not be imposed or why a discipline to be determined at a later date should not be imposed; and - (B) serve the order on the attorney in accordance with RCFC 83.2(m). - (7) Presumed Discipline.
 Unless the standing panel concludes that a different discipline may be appropriate, the following discipline is presumed to apply and should be identified in the show cause order: - (A) For Conviction by Another Court of a Serious Crime.
-Disbarment is the presumed discipline for the conviction by another court of a serious crime.

-- (B) For Disbarment or Suspension by Another Court.
+Disbarment is the presumed discipline for the conviction by another court of a serious crime. - (B) For Disbarment or Suspension by Another Court.
 Reciprocal disbarment or suspension is the presumed discipline for an act or omission that results in an attorney's disbarment or suspension by another court. - (C) For Disbarment on Consent or Resignation From the Bar of Another Court.
 Reciprocal disbarment is the presumed discipline for an attorney's disbarment on consent or resignation from the bar of another court while an investigation into an allegation of misconduct is pending. - (D) For Conduct Unbecoming a Member of the Bar of this Court.
-There is no presumed discipline for conduct that is unbecoming a member of the bar of this court; the standing panel will determine the appropriate discipline. - (6) Responding to a Show Cause Order.
+There is no presumed discipline for conduct that is unbecoming a member of the bar of this court; the standing panel will determine the appropriate discipline. - (8) Responding to a Show Cause Order.
 Unless otherwise ordered, an attorney must file any response to a show cause order within 30 days after service of the order.

-Any request for a hearing must be included in the response. - (7) Dismissing a Matter Without Further Proceedings.
-The standing panel may dismiss a matter without further proceedings if the panel concludes that the allegation on its face is insufficient to warrant the imposition of any discipline. - (h) Proceedings Before the Standing Panel. - (1) Representation by Counsel.
+Any request for a hearing must be included in the response.

+- (h) Proceedings Before the Standing Panel. - (1) Representation by Counsel.
 An attorney may be represented by counsel in any disciplinary proceeding before the standing panel. - (2) Suspending an Attorney.
 The standing panel will immediately suspend an attorney from practicing before the court upon notice that an attorney: - (A) has been convicted by another court of a serious crime; or - (B) has been disbarred, suspended, disbarred on consent, or resigned from the bar of another court while an investigation into an allegation of misconduct is pending,